acl-org/acl-2020/_posts/2020-07-04-increasing-financial-accessibility.md

 ### Concluding remarks

-The Financial Access subcommittee thanks the ACL 2020 D&I Champion sponsors ([DeepMind](https://virtual.acl2020.org/sponsor_5.html) and [Microsoft](https://virtual.acl2020.org/sponsor_17.html)) and D&I In-Kind sponsor ([Grammarly](https://virtual.acl2020.org/sponsor_10.html)) that enabled us to provide financial subsidies to more than 80 conference participants.
+The Financial Access subcommittee thanks the ACL 2020 D&I Champion sponsors ([DeepMind](https://virtual.acl2020.org/sponsor_5.html) and [Microsoft](https://virtual.acl2020.org/sponsor_17.html)) and D&I In-Kind sponsor ([Grammarly](https://virtual.acl2020.org/sponsor_10.html)) that enabled us to provide financial subsidies to more than 80 conference participants and writing support to over a thousand authors.
 While the shift to a virtual conference format necessitated a change in approach, the shift ultimately opened the doors for a broader range of researchers in our community.
 In the future, we recommend considering new ways for integrating virtual access into our conferences, to maximize reaching diverse audiences.